 We were invited to design a new library for the Eastland Melbourne redevelopment, working with ACME as part of the scheme to rejuvenate an existing shopping centre.
 There was particular focus on the external presentation, with AKT II contributing to not just the library façade, but also the façade of the shopping centre and shop fronts.

-In addition, we also engineered the facade of 80 mm thick reinforced concrete fins for the existing complex containing car park, shopping centre and gym.
+In addition, we also engineered the façade of 80 mm-thick reinforced concrete fins for the existing complex containing the car park, shopping centre and gym.
 There are two fin sizes for this, one from ground floor to first, and the other from first to roof level.

 Above the entrance to the lower level of the shopping centre, we designed a double-curved roof canopy to form a landmark gateway in the new public square.
 It is a semi-monocoque stainless steel shell with arches between abutments along the short axis, whilst the long axis is a partially balanced cantilever.

 Adding glamour to an existing shopping centre in Melbourne